 Buy frozen fruits and vegetables.
 Okay, frozen produce isn’t quite as nutritious as the real deal, but it’s still a healthy alternative to the more carb-o-licious sides we often find on the dinner table.
 They’re much easier to prepare and last for quite a bit longer, too!
 Mix them in your smoothie, throw them in the crock pot, even microwave them—the possibilities are endless.

 Consider growing your own food.
-This may sound like a daunting task, but there are tons of low-maintenance herbs and produce you can grow in your own backyard.
+This may sound like a daunting task, but, in terms of the best kitchen ingredients, there are tons of low-maintenance herbs and produce you can grow in your own backyard.
 Beans, cherry tomatoes, hot peppers, basically any kinds of herb, garlic, cabbage, zucchini… Plus, subsistence not only makes you more accountable, it also creates a sense of pride in the meals you put on the table for your loved ones.

-We know our Sharing Community would love to learn how you modified your family’s diet, so please share all your tips with us in a comment!
+How have you modified your family’s diet for a healthy life?
+Share all your tips with us in a comment!